gittercoder/ticketbuddy/README.md

 cd backend
 ```
 - Connecting to database:<br/>
+First, make sure PostgreSQL is running on your system.<br/>
 In line 14 of app.py, change username, password and dbname of postgresql to your own.<br/>
 app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://username:password@localhost/dbname'